-U.S. citizens should bring their pre-prepared, signed election materials and pre-prepared, unsealed envelope so that they can pass through security screening.
-Following the screening, U.S. citizens may seal the materials and drop them off in the Consular Section waiting area with a Consular staff member.
+U.S. citizens should bring their pre-prepared, signed election materials and pre-prepared envelope.
+Following screening, U.S. citizens may drop them off in the Consular Section waiting area with a Consular staff member.

 The Embassy will accept and process all materials that meet these requirements, but we note that the Embassy is unable to guarantee delivery or provide tracking information for flat mail forwarded via diplomatic pouch.
 U.S. citizens should keep in mind that diplomatic pouch service to the United States may take several weeks.

 Materials submitted to the Embassy with U.S. registered mail service may be tracked as normal, but only after the materials exit the diplomatic pouch system and are received (and postmarked) by the U.S. Postal Service.
 Different states have different requirements on when materials must be postmarked and/or received.

 The Embassy wishes all U.S. citizens in Papua New Guinea, Solomon Islands, and Vanuatu a happy 4th of July!

 The Embassy is located at: